 Have an amazing dinner at Coquinarius

 Italy stands for good food and great wine.
 You can find nice bars and authentic restaurants around every corner, but if you’re a natural wine lover like us, go to Coquinarius!
-If you’ve never heard of natural wine, the more reason to go give it a try!!
+If you’ve never heard of natural wine, the more reason to give it a try!!
 Chef Nico knows his stuff and serves the most delicious dishes.
-On top of that, he’s fluent in multiple languages including English and French.
-It’s situated right in the city centre, in a cosy little street and the dogs were more than welcome.
+On top of that, he’s fluent in multiple languages, including English and French.
+It’s situated in the city centre, in a cosy little street where the dogs were more than welcome.
 Tip: the orange wine is to die for!

 You can easily do all of these things by foot, in the order of this article.
-Enjoy your stay in this insanely beautiful place!
+Enjoy your stay in this exceptionally beautiful city!

 Have you been to Firenze?
 What were your highlights?
 Please share them with us in the comments!